healym/cpl_notes/cpl/Golang/packages.md

 or `go install myexec`; in either case, you must set the `GOPATH` variable.
 Everything in a package is accessible within the package itself; other packages can only access exported items.

+### Methods
+A method can only be defined for types declared in the same package.
+In addition, the receiver type of a method must be defined in the same package as the method.

+##### Note: method receivers cannot be an interface type.